fazlolahidev/lama-admin-panel/README.md

 # Admin Panel

-This is admin panel for managin product and user details. some features are not completed yet.
+This is admin panel for managing product and user details. some features are not completed yet.